500Foods/WelcomeToTroodon/docs/level_0/modifications.md

 - **[Level One](https://github.com/500Foods/WelcomeToTroodon/tree/main#level-one---welcome)** - No hardware mods.
 Just get the printer working.
 - **[Level Two](https://github.com/500Foods/WelcomeToTroodon/tree/main#level-two---get-to-work)** - Basic mods that nearly anyone can perform without spending too much money.
-- **[Level Three](https://github.com/500Foods/WelcomeToTroodon/tree/main?tab=readme-ov-file#level-three---more-speed)** - Advanced mods that take a bit of time, experience, and money, but can dramatically improve the capabilities of the printer.
+- **[Level Three](https://github.com/500Foods/WelcomeToTroodon/tree/main?tab=readme-ov-file#level-three---more-speed)** - Advanced mods that can dramatically improve the capabilities of the printer.

 Mods in this context generally refer to hardware mods - replacing or adding parts, wiring, electronics or some other bits that change or modify how the printer works.
 But mods come in all shapes and sizes.
 One could also define a mod as changing a software setting or a parameter somewhere, which can have as equally dramatic effects as the most complex hardware mod.
 Generally speaking, the "mod" term is used here to refer to hardware changes.